dimo147/Calculator/README.md

 # calculator

-A Calculator App Written in Fluuter.
+A Calculator App Written in Flutter.

 ## Getting Started